kargam0167/kargam0167.github.io/_pages/about.md

 </div>

-Something you should know about me: I am a traveler.
+> Something you should know about me: I am a traveler...

 From the busy streets of Moscow to a calm and structured Stockholm and further to the creative hubs of Lisbon, my path embraces and assimilates the vast cultural nuances I encounter, weaving them into my perspective and practices.